roots/sage/README.md

 ...
 ```

-By default, BrowserSync will use webpack's [HMR](https://webpack.github.io/docs/hot-module-replacement.html), which won't trigger a page reload in your browser.
+By default, Browsersync will use webpack's [HMR](https://webpack.github.io/docs/hot-module-replacement.html), which won't trigger a page reload in your browser.

-If you would like to force BrowserSync to reload the page whenever certain file types are edited, then add them to `watch` in `assets/config.json`.
+If you would like to force Browsersync to reload the page whenever certain file types are edited, then add them to `watch` in `assets/config.json`.

 ```json
 ...